LondonTrustMedia/ltm_web/README.md

 - The fonts are inlined in the CSS to avoid the Flash of Unstyled Text (FOUT)
 - When adding new images, remember to optimize them (svg: `svgo`, png: `pngquant`, jpg: `jpegoptim`)
+- The HTML/CSS has been built following the [BEM](http://getbem.com/introduction/) methodology